Modernly designed attic bathroom in Gosforth Valley

 You can ask us to visit your home and check this out for you, but there are likewise a number of checks that you can carry out yourself prior to this.

 An simple method to get an idea of whether your attic can be converted is to see whether any similar houses on your street have actually had attic conversions.
-If you do identify examples, it’s more likely to be a possibility.
+If you do spot examples, it’s more likely to be a possibility.
 If you can, it’s definitely worth going one action further and asking to have a look at the loft of anyone in your street that has had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be big enough to convert.
 Victorian houses tend to be lower than those constructed from the 1930s onwards, so may not have enough head height.

-Depending on when it was constructed, your home will either have roofing system trusses or rafters.
-By putting your head up into your loft hatch, you will be able to tell straight away what type of roofing system you have.
+Depending on when it was constructed, your home will either have roofing trusses or rafters.
+By putting your head up into your loft hatch, you will be able to tell straight away what type of roofing you have.

-Rafters run along the edge of the roofing system and will leave most of the triangular space underneath vacant.
+Rafters run along the edge of the roofing and will leave most of the triangular space underneath vacant.
 Trusses are supports that travel through the cross-section of the loft.
 Converting a loft with trusses is possible, but extra structural support is needed to change the trusses, and it’s most likely to be more costly.

-Lots of people disregard to consider changes to the flooring underneath the loft space when planning a conversion.
+Lots of people disregard to consider changes to the flooring underneath the attic when planning a conversion.
 It’s worth having a consideration where the staircase is most likely to go and just how much room it might take up.
 Even a properly designed space-saving staircase could take up a significant portion of a room, so make sure you have space you’re happy to lose.

 Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, but will still add a bargain of extra headroom and flooring space.